'F**k Trump' Driver Karen Fonseca Considering Civil Rights Lawsuit Against Texas Sheriff

 — Texas News Studio (@TexasNewsStudio) November 18, 2017

 Hours after Sheriff Nehls’ divisive and contentious Facebook post targeting the driver of the anti-Trump Truck, owner and driver Karen Fonesca was arrested.
 Not for disorderly conduct, as threatened by the sheriff, but on an outstanding 2014 fraud warrant.
-Fonesca has since posted bail, and on Monday participated in a press conference flanked by her attorney and surrounded by family, friends and other supporters, reports KREM 2.
+Fonesca has since posted bail, and on Monday participated in a press conference flanked by her attorney and surrounded by family, friends and other supporters, according to KREM 2.

 During the press conference, the public was made aware that Fonesca has, indeed, modified the political message on her pickup.
 Rather than censure her thoughts about Trump and Trump voters, however, the politically outspoken Texan added another name to her list.
 Now, her truck also features an unapologetic message directly to the Fort Bend sheriff: “F**k Troy Kehls and F**k you for voting for him.”